ninad-patel/action-repo/README.md

 # action-repo

 This action repo is a dummy repo created to monitor github actions like(push, pull and merge).
-Following are come changes done to test these actions.
+Following are some changes done to test these actions.

 let's test